 The behavior or discipline policies are intended to insure a learning environment that is not only safe but also conductive to students achieving their educational goals.
 Standards of behavior are strict so that each student has the opportunity to receive individual help from the staff and can use group and individual study time effectively.
 No behavior code can anticipate every possible situation; if a student creates through his or her actions a situation that disrupts the learning environment for either students or staff, the student has violated the behavior guidelines and is subject to discipline.
 Discipline ranges from permanent removal from the alternative program, removal for 1 academic term, removal for 1-6 days from the program, and assignment of extra work time from 10-30 minutes.
-Removal for 1 day or the assignment of 10-30 minutes of extra work time are at the discretion of the classroom teacher.
-Application of the other disciplinary measures are at the discretion of the administration of the student's home school district.
+Application of the other disciplinary measures are at the discretion of the administration.